open-contracting-extensions/ocds_awardCriteriaBreakdown_extension/README.md

 # Award criteria breakdown

-Adds an award criteria breakdown array to the tender object, to break down award criteria by price, cost and quality.
+Adds an award criteria breakdown array to the lot object, to break down award criteria by price, cost and quality.

 ## Legal context